 Ex-Im Bank Supports Jobs

-Small Businesses: About 90 percent of transactions last year benefited small businesses.
+Small Businesses: In FY2015, 90 percent of transactions were with small businesses.
 Plus, tens of thousands of small business suppliers benefit from partnerships with large exporters.

-Taxpayers: Ex-Im has generated $2.7 billion for taxpayers in the last six years, mostly through fees collected from foreign customers.
+Taxpayers: Ex-Im has generated $7 billion for taxpayers in the 20 years, mostly through fees collected from foreign customers.
 Eliminating Ex-Im would end up increasing the U.S. deficit.

 Tweet This: In the last 6 years, the Ex-Im Bank has supported 1.3 million U.S. jobs.

 Critical to U.S. Competitiveness: Other countries provide substantial support for their exporters — the U.S. Ex-Im Bank estimates there are at least 85 foreign export credit agencies around the world.
 Those export credit agencies work aggressively, often hand-in-hand with the government, to support domestic industries.
 European and Asian governments provide several times more financing to their countries’ exporters, and they’re not likely to stop if Ex-Im goes away.
 Unilateral disarmament will hurt U.S. exports and kill American jobs.

 U.S. Jobs Rely on Exports: With 95 percent of the world’s customers living outside the United States, exports are the key to America’s future prosperity and jobs.
 Nearly one-third of U.S. economic growth since mid-2009 has been driven by exports.
 Ex-Im is a key reason that U.S. exports are growing.
 Since 2015, Ex-Im financed $44 billion of U.S. sales to customers in other countries.

 Tweet This: Without Ex-Im, U.S. companies will lose to foreign companies.